 The standard notion of public transport networks operating as usually chaotic places, is transcended by the introduction of peaceful plant life and other natural elements in these cavernous spaces.
 Koopmans and Wexell aim to transport the viewer into an alternate location, a surreal world that combines aspects of life above and below ground.

 The topic of the built environment and its relationship with nature is a theme that runs throughout much of Koopmans' work.
 For Alice Wexell, originally from Stockholm, it was an interesting experience to have had a new perspective on a familiar locale and transform the typically stark spaces into imaginary scenes.

 Together their aesthetic and conceptual sensibilities combine to form a series of meditative moving images.

-The pieces feature original music and soundscapes by Swedish composer Tobias Hellkvist.
+The pieces feature original music and soundscapes by Swedish composers Tobias Hellkvist and Erik Thomé.

 Tunnel Vision: Machine